 Jump Force has a huge character list from across weekly manga anthology Shonen Jump's history, with a roster featuring icons from Yu-Gi-Oh!, Bleach, One Piece, Dragon Ball Z and more.
 It's a tag-team fighting game featuring 3v3 battles in multi-part, 3D stages.
 You’ll be fighting in scenes based on real world locations, such as Himeji Castle, Hong Kong, San Francisco and New York, as well as series-specific settings.
 Your team shares a health bar.

 This game attempts to up the anime nonsense ante in celebration of the weekly publication’s 50th anniversary this year—not that you’ll have to be up to date with the latest issue to know what’s going on in this fighter.
-Read on for a Jump Force character list, release date and everything else we know so far about this crossover brawler.
+Read on for a Jump Force character list, release date and everything else we know about this crossover brawler, which just launched.

 Jump Force character list: every confirmed fighter

 In brief, here is the complete Jump Force character list as of January 2019, with all the confirmed fighters so far from Shonen Jump, alongside the four original characters also being designed for inclusion.
 Below this, we go into more detail about how each Jump Force character is portrayed in game.

 - Monkey D. Luffy

 - Kakashi Hatake

 - Boruto Uzumaki